Azincourt Energy (CVE:AAZ) Trading Up 50% – Here’s Why

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) shares rose 50% on Wednesday .
+(CVE:AAZ – Get Free Report) shot up 50% during mid-day trading on Wednesday .
 The stock traded as high as C$0.02 and last traded at C$0.02.
-Approximately 135,032 shares were traded during mid-day trading, a decline of 3% from the average daily volume of 139,015 shares.
+135,032 shares traded hands during trading, a decline of 3% from the average session volume of 139,015 shares.
 The stock had previously closed at C$0.01.

 About Azincourt Energy